glebzlat/Polygen/docs/docs/language-reference.md

 ## Alternative

-Alternative is a sequence of parts, that are tested in order they appeared.
+An alternative is a sequence of parts tested in order they appear.
 Part is tested when the previous part succeeded, and if the part failed, then the whole alternative fails and the remaining parts are not tested.

 Alternative has an optional metarule declaration or definition.